-A farmed animal sanctuary should never take a resident out of their home or away from their family to unfamiliar areas unless it is specifically for their health or safety.
 Sanctuary residents should always be treated as individuals who have their own stories, needs, and preferences that can be shared with visitors, rather than being treated as an anonymous member of their species.

 Petting zoos typically have lax health protocols; often they are hosted in areas that also serve food for human consumption, like county fairs and markets.
 It is not unheard of for children to develop zoonotic diseases from handling animals at petting zoos.
 In addition, due to their laissez faire approach to animal handling, injuries to both humans and animals are common petting zoo events.

 An animal sanctuary should always follow strict biosecurity protocols, ensuring that any residents that might be appropriate for visitors to meet are not exhibiting signs of illness or injury.
 In addition, visitors should always be accompanied by a trained tour guide or resident caregiver to facilitate safe interactions for both humans and residents, rather than being able to approach and interact with residents unmonitored.